-Following Lucas (2002), to ensure strict concavity of the objective we need to assume that $1-\alpha-\beta^i>0$.
+Just as in Lucas (2002), to ensure strict concavity of the objective we need to assume that $1 - \alpha - \beta^i > 0$.
 Notice that the discount factor appears both as the term used for discounting the future, but also as a preference weight for children.
-This reflects the fact that current children are both an investment and a consumption good in this model.
+This reflects the fact that current children are effectively a consumption good in this model.
 In particular, the more patient agents place less weight on current children as they are partially viewed as current consumption goods rather than entirely investment goods for the future.